Insights | Right Management

 If your organization has made the decision to implement an internal coaching program, here are 10 guidelines that can help you and your coaches avoid pitfalls and achieve organizational goals:

-1. Clarify the meaning of coaching and the boundaries around confidentiality among stakeholders.
+1. Clarify the purpose and target audience of coaching and the boundaries around confidentiality among stakeholders.

 2. Define roles and responsibilities of the coachee, the coachee’s manager, the coach and other stakeholders.
 Go out of your way to demonstrate transparency.